%% Image selected per Image Pickin' thread: http://tvtropes.org/pmwiki/posts.php?discussion=1330235957032709900

 * AlliterativeName: Frank Farmer.

 * AwardBaitSong: "I Will Always Love You".
-Didn't win any Oscars, but won the big two Grammys.
+Didn't win any Oscars (and was ineligible for the Oscar anyway because it was originally written 20 years before by Music/DollyParton), but Houston's version won the big two Grammys.

 * BadassNormal: Frank.
 Rachel even [[LampshadeHanging points this out]] when first interviewing him, saying that he doesn't look much like a bodyguard.